tableau/server-client-python/docs/api-ref.md

 `fullname` | The full name of the user.
 `name` |   The name of the user.
 This attribute is required when you are creating a `UserItem` instance.
 `site_role` |  The role the user has on the site.
 This attribute is required with you are creating a `UserItem` instance.
 The specific roles vary depending upon the version of the REST API.
 For example, for version 2.8 and earlier, the `site_role` can be one of the following: `Interactor`, `Publisher`, `ServerAdministrator`, `SiteAdministrator`, `Unlicensed`, `UnlicensedWithPublish`,  `Viewer`, `ViewerWithPublish`, `Guest`.
 For REST API 3.0 and later, the `site_role` can be one of the following `Creator`, `Explorer`, `ExplorerCanPublish`, `ReadOnly` *(viewers from previous API versions who do not have v3.0+ viewer permissions)*, `Viewer`, `SiteAdministratorCreator`, `SiteAdministratorExplorer`, `UnlicensedWithPublish`.
+`groups` | The groups that the user belongs to.
+You must run the populate_groups method to add the groups to the `UserItem`.

 **Example**